 - grade C in English or equivalent required

 The grades and qualifications quoted above are typical of a standard offer.
 We are committed to giving full consideration to all the applications we receive.
 If you hold qualifications that differ from those set out above, we will be happy to discuss them with you.
 Please call our admissions team on +44 (0)20 7040 3309 or email email@example.com to find out if they are acceptable.

-In addition to the above, overseas students are required to have:
+In addition to the above, students whose first language is not English are required to have: